taskcluster/taskcluster-docs/src/manual/devel/best-practices/microservices.md

 These conventions are strongly encouraged for new services and contributions updating existing services to follow them are always welcome.
 When we have a good reason to not follow the convention for a specific service, we document why.

+## Naming

+The name of the service should begin with "taskcluster", followed by something brief and accurate.
+Use this name as the identifier for the project everywhere -- repository, deployment, logging, monitoring, docs, etc.
+This makes it easy to predict the URL for the project when we're in a hurry.

+It's OK to refer to a service more casually in prose, e.g., "the hooks service" instead of "taskcluster-hooks".

 ## Package Mechanics

 ### Repository